 As energy efficiency becomes a larger issue, designers and contractors are confronted with more difficult questions regarding air/vapor barriers, detail tapes and flashings, insulation types, sealants, windows and door units, roofing systems, anchoring systems, and mechanical penetrations and their effect on the building envelope.
 Sound complicated?
 It sure is, and today, having trusted consultants and industry resource people is becoming more necessary.
 One thing we all have in common is the desire to create a complete building envelope that functions and performs as intended.

-- 68January 2014 Air Barriers A Crash Course in Air Barriers By Colin Szewaga All images courtesy of Hohhman and Barnard Continuous air barrier prevents moisture laden air from penetrating the backup wall Air barriers are mandatory requirements in two standards and two codes (ASHRAE 90.1-2010, ASHRAE 189.1-11, 2012 IECC and 2012 IgCC).
-These codes and…
+- 68January 2014 Air Barriers A Crash Course in Air Barriers By Colin Szewaga All images courtesy of Hohhman and Barnard Continuous air barrier prevents moisture laden air from penetrating the backup wall Air barriers are mandatory requirements in two standards and two codes (ASHRAE 90.1-2010, ASHRAE 189.1-11, 2012 IECC and…

 - 68November 2009 Insulation The Skinny on Insulation “In the Pink” Insulation, like this row of rigid extruded polyethylene panels, stands passively in the masonry wall cavity, yet plays an active role in the building's life.
 Its millions of tiny air-spaces keep heat from escaping in winter and invading in summer,…

 - 67December 2014 Building Envelopes and Wraps The Building Envelope: Buzzword or Trend?
 By Art Fox, David Sanchez and Jason Wigboldy Masonry Cavity Wall System You may have noticed an increase in the use of the word “system” lately.
 As you read through the articles and glance at the various advertisements,…